uliana1one/KeyPass/docs/docker-testing.md

 # Use Node.js 20 as base image
 FROM node:20-alpine

-# Install dependencies for browser testing
+# Install dependencies for browser testing and @polkadot/util-crypto
 RUN apk add --no-cache \
     chromium \
     nss \